danvic712/ingos-abp-api-template/README.md

 Or you can using the latest Visual Studio to create the project, but please note that this cannot modify the default database option.
 The default database is MySQL.

 ![creation](resource/images/creation.png)

+When you create a new project, you need to change the connection string first

 ### 3、Uninstall